 Who are you outside of work?

+I like building communities in my spare time.
 Over the years, I’ve volunteered for TEDxMinneapolis, User Experience Professional Association, World Information Architecture Day, World Usability Day, Ashoka, and various UX Meetups.
-It’s a great way to meet a lot of wonderful, talented people.
+It’s a great way to meet a lot of wonderful people and pay it forward.
+We all stand on shoulders of giants.

 What if I want to reach out to you?